Pratyusha-Duvvuri/Flixster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x (ish)] List anything else that you can get done to improve the app functionality!

-Made a fiew UI improvements!
+Made UI improvements compatible to different activities and orientations, including color changes, ellipses, font changes, scroll bar changes and made the changes aesthatically pleasing.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: